 Lady Martins Beach is the backyard to some of the most expensive real estate in the country, and for a good reason.
 The water here is the up there with the clearest in Sydney and the sand is just as amazing.
 Bring your dog along and set up camp because, for today, you are one of Sydney’s elite.

 Score front seats to Sydney’s best harbour and city views and set yourself up on Milk Beach for the day.
 It’s tucked into the base of Hermit Bay with easy access via the Hermitage Foreshore Walk and it’s the ultimate seaside nook for fishing, snorkelling and swimming.

 Shark Beach (Nielsen Park)

 This netted harbour beach, wrapped in ultra-white sand, is definitely a spot to check off your list of Sydney’s harbour beaches.
-The park itself has three large picnic areas and the views are unbeatable and we know what you’re thinking—BBQ packed beach day with the fam.
+The park itself has three large picnic areas and the views are unbeatable.
+We know what you’re thinking—BBQ packed beach day with the fam.

 Prefer to stick to the hidden beaches?
 Read this.

 Image credit: Destination NSW, Destination NSW, Destination NSW, Adam Krowitz, Destination NSW, Adam Krowitz, Destination NSW, Destination NSW, Destination NSW, Destination NSW